1st Continental Light Dragoons: History

-So at the very best in 1777, there were 1120 dragoons in the Continental army, considerably under the 3,000 troops authorized by the Continental Congress.
+So at the very best in 1777, there were 1120 dragoons in the Continental Army, considerably under the 3,000 troops authorized by the Continental Congress.
 Officers aside, there were no other mounted troops in the whole continental army.
 The English also had limited cavalry, fielding their 16th Queen's Lancers and 17th Regiment of Dragoons.
 Light Horse Harry Lee gained national fame from his service with the 1st Continental Regiment at the Battle of Paulus Hook and in the Southern Campaign.

 On 31 March 1777 in General Orders, George Washington named promoted officers of the 1st Light Dragoons.Theodorick Bland Esqr., Major, Comdt. to be Colonel thereof.
 Capt.
 Benjamin Temple of the 2nd.
-Troop is appointed the Lt.
+The troop is appointed the Lt.
 Col. Capt.
 John Jameson of the 3rd.
-Troop is appointed the Major.
+The troop is appointed the Major.
 Lieut.
 Cuth.
 Harrison of the 2nd.
-Troop is appointed Captain of the same.
+The troop is appointed Captain of the same.
 Lieut.
 Alexander S. Dandridge of the 4th. is appointed Captain of the 3rd.
 Captain Alexander Johnson, Lieut.
 John Belfield of the 5th. is appointed Captain of the 6th; vacant by the resignation of Capt.
 Nelson.
 Cornet William Lindsay of the 3rd.
-Troop is appointed Lieutenant of the same.
+The troop is appointed Lieutenant of the same.
 Cornet William Watts of the 4th. is appointed Lieut. of the same.
 Cornet Henry Peyton of the 5th is appointed Lieutenant of the same.
 Cornet Henry Clements of the 6th. is appointed Lieut. of the second.
-Mr. Cole Diggs, Cadet, is appointed Cornet of the 3rd.
+Mr. Cole Diggs, the Cadet, is appointed Cornet of the 3rd.
 Troop.
-Mr. Robert Yauncey, Cadet, is appointed Cornet of the 4th.
+Mr. Robert Yauncey, the Cadet, is appointed Cornet of the 4th.
 Troop.

 On 7 April 1778 Lee's Troop was replaced by Captain Addison Lewis's Troop.
 Lee's Troop was expanded into Lee's Legion, designated the 2nd Partisan Corps in 1781.
 The 1st Continental Light Dragoons were reassigned to the Southern Department on 8 November 1778, when the Corps of Continental Light Dragoons was broken up as an organization.
-The regiment was officially re-organized on 1 January 1781, consisting of four mounted and two dismounted troops.
+The regiment was officially reorganized on 1 January 1781, consisting of four mounted and two dismounted troops.
 It was redesignated as the 1st Legionary Corps.
 Captain Samuel Van Leer was also a member of this regiment.
-On 2 November 1782, reflecting an amalgamation that had occurred in the spring of 1780, the unit was consolidated with the 3d Legionary Corps, maintaining five troops.
+On 2 November 1782, reflecting an amalgamation that had occurred in the spring of 1780, the unit was consolidated with the 3rd Legionary Corps, maintaining five troops.
 The new unit was designated 1st Legionary Corps.

 The regiment saw action at the Battle of Brandywine, Battle of Germantown and the Battle of Guilford Court House.
 The regiment was disbanded on November 15, 1783, at Winchester, Virginia.